Consent-Informed Care is Our Mission

 -

-Consent Informed Care (CIC) is a clinical framework developed by Emma Sulkowicz at Little Fox to operationalize consent in wellness settings.
+Consent-Informed Care (CIC) is a clinical framework developed by Emma Sulkowicz at Little Fox to operationalize consent in wellness settings.
 Practitioners explain before acting, check in throughout treatment, adjust in real time, and welcome redirection without hesitation.

 Unlike traditional informed consent — often treated as a one-time formality — CIC treats consent as an ongoing process.
 Your agency isn’t a courtesy.
 You remain in charge of what happens in the room.